beejjorgensen/bgc/src/bgc_part_1200_types_4.md

 ### `extern` {#extern}

-The `extern` type specifier gives us a way to refer to objects in other source files.
+The `extern` storage-class specifier gives us a way to refer to objects in other source files.

 Let's say, for example, the file `bar.c` had the following as its entirety: